-6. Career Technical Training (CTT) Completer Job Training Match (JTM)/Post-secondary Credit (PSC) Placement Rate.
+7. Career Technical Training (CTT) Completer Job Training Match (JTM)/Post-secondary Credit (PSC) Placement Rate

 In PY 2005, a Job Training Match (JTM) Placement rate measure, crediting CTT completers initially placed in training-related jobs or the military, was added into the Center Report Card.
 The measure was intended to lead to improved student long-term outcomes and career success by encouraging student placement in the trades for which they have been trained.
 In PY 2007, to further align with the program's emphasis on education, the measure was expanded to also credit CTT completers that enter a post-secondary education or post-secondary training as Post-secondary Credit (PSC).
-In 2010, 2011, 2012 and 2013, the Office of Job Corps issued revised versions of the JTM Crosswalk to refine alignment with ONET-SOC, the industry-recognized national occupational database.
+Between 2010 and 2014, the Office of Job Corps issued revised versions of the JTM Crosswalk each year to refine alignment with ONET-SOC, the industry-recognized national occupational database.
+While minor adjustments were made to the Crosswalk, it remained largely unchanged.